The Slow Food Bluegrass Fried Chicken Throwdown

 What is The Slow Food Bluegrass Fried Chicken Throwdown?

-A cash prize will be available to the winner in each of three categories, Best Fried Chicken ($500), Best Vegetarian Side ($250), and Best Dessert ($250).
+A cash prize will be available to the winner in each of three categories, Best Fried Chicken ($500) and Best Vegetarian Side ($250).
 The judging will happen by “people’s choice.”
 The currency of The Bluegrass Fried Chicken Throwdown will be tickets, and $1 will equal 1 ticket.
 For every ticket collected, SFB will reimburse the participating restaurant up to $.50, depending on the sourcing of the chicken ingredients.
 (More information outlined below.)

 Attendee voting will choose the category winners.
 Voting will be administered by ballot and each attendee will receive one ballot upon entry to the event.